ropensci/rOPTRAM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`rOPTRAM` implements the Optical Trapezoid Model to derive soil moisture from satellite images.
+`rOPTRAM` implements The OPtical TRapezoid Model (OPTRAM) to derive soil moisture based on the linear relation between a vegetation index, i.e. NDVI, and Land Surface Temperature (LST).

+The Short Wave Infra-red (SWIR) band is used as a proxy for LST.

 See Sadeghi et al. (2017)

 ## Installation